 While the numbers are such that some Blasian couples will find themselves trailblazing and currently standing out from the crowd, the future for Blasian couples is bright.
 Numbers never tell the full story, and the more Blasian couples I speak with convinces me that we have only scratched the surface when it comes to the future growth of Blasian couples.

 As always, appreciate your thoughts in the comments.
-Also feel free to share your thoughts on this blog post at the ABC Forums at this link.
-Good luck to everyone.
+Also, feel free to share your comments below.
+Good luck to everyone!